Sovereign-Labs/sovereign-sdk/rollup-interface/specs/interfaces/stf.md

 ### InitialState

 A rollup-defined type which is opaque to the rest of the SDK.
-Specifies the genesis state of a particular instance of the state transition function
+Specifies the genesis state of a particular instance of the state transition function.

 ### Misbehavior Proof